 In a vertically cascaded system, the user must set the individual Page Address registers to unique values by using the Page Address initialization mechanism.
 Each Page Address register must contain a unique value to prevent bus contention.
 This process allows individual device selection.
 The Page Address register initialization works as follows: Writes to Page Address registers are only active for devices with /FI LOW and /FF HIGH.
-At initialization, all devices are empty, thus the top device in the string responds to a TCO PA instruction, and loads its PA register.
-A Set Full Flag (SFF) instruction advances to the next device in the string and is active only for the device with /FI LOW and /FF HIGH.
+At initialization, all devices are empty, thus the top device in the string will respond to a TCO PA instruction, and load its PA register.
+To advance to the next device in the string, a Set Full Flag (SFF) instruction is used, which is also only active for the device with /FI LOW and /FF HIGH.
 The SFF instruction changes the first device's /FF to LOW, although the device really is empty, which allows the next device in the string to respond to the TCO PA instruction and load its PA register.
 The initialization proceeds through the chain in a similar manner filling all the PA registers in turn.
-Each device must have a unique Page Address value stored in its PA register, or contention results.
+Each device must have a unique Page Address value stored in its PA register, or contention will result.
 After all the PA registers are filled, the entire string is reset through the Control register, which does not change the values stored in the individual PA registers.
-After the reset, the Device Select registers usually are set to FFFFH to enable operation in Case 1 of Table 4 on page 12.
+After the reset, the Device Select registers are usually set to FFFFH to enable operation in Case 1 of Table 5a on page 12.
 The Control registers and the Segment Control registers are then set to their normal operating values for the application.